 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-These phone calls are usually more costly than phone calls made at home.
+These phone calls are usually more expensive than phone calls made at home.
 Phone calls are restricted on when you can make phone calls, how long you can talk, and how often you can make calls, but bear in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you are under any sort of disciplinary procedure, an inmate’s ability to use the phone may be limited or eliminated completely, as part of the punishment.

 Phone Number: (931) 762-3626

 All inmate mail must be mailed using the actual US Postal Service.
 You cannot use any other form of delivery.
 You have to write or type the inmate’s name, inmate ID, and the address of the jail on the letter that you send.
 Don’t mail anything in a package or box, envelope with padding, bag, or an envelope with any metal in it.
 All mail received by the jail is opened and examined and read by the officers at the jail, and the mail will be returned to the sender if deemed inappropriate.

 The address that you should use if you are sending a letter to an inmate at Lawrence County Jail is:

 Lawrence County Jail

 Here is how you should address the letter: